Humanities (HUM) Course Listings

 HUM 315Ethics

-Provides students a foundation in ethics as applied to businesses and organizations with a focus on ethics related to management issues.
-Examine the role of ethics and social responsibility in the management of public and private sector organizations and businesses.
-Explore theoretical concepts in business ethics and apply them to real-world situations based on challenges managers face.
-Understanding several actual publicized local ethical lapses and the consequences on the affected organization will be utilized as an integral component of this course.
-An emphasis on contemporary trends in corporate responsibilities with respect to ethical, legal, economic, and regulatory conditions in the global marketplace will be included.
+Provides a foundation in ethics as applied to businesses and organizations with a focus on ethics related to management issues.
+Examines the role of ethics and social responsibility in the management of public and private sector organizations and businesses.
+Explores theoretical concepts in business ethics and apply them to real-world situations based on challenges managers face.
+Discusses actual publicized local ethical lapses and the consequences on the affected organization.
+Emphasizes contemporary trends in corporate responsibilities with respect to ethical, legal, economic, and regulatory conditions in the global marketplace.

 Contact Registration & One-Stop Center